Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art

 Funeral by Frants Henningsen is a Danish masterpiece of emotions.
 It examines the different psychological reactions to love, loss, and death.

 Frants Henningsen (1850–1908) painted Funeral in 1883 with oil on canvas.
 It measures 37.4 inches (95 cm) high and 55.7 inches (141.5 cm) wide.
 When the Funeral was first displayed to the public, it was immediately recognized as a work of outstanding quality and was bought by the National Gallery of Denmark.

 The painting captures a gloomy winter scene.
 A bereaved family walks in the foreground.
 A widow is being escorted by an older male relative.
 Her two children walk in front of her.
 The coffin of her husband and the father of her children is being carried through the gates of the cemetery.
-Two onlookers, a policeman and gravedigger, stand in the mid-ground and observe the funeral procession in stony silence.
+Two onlookers, a policeman and a gravedigger, stand in the mid-ground and observe the funeral procession in stony silence.
 In the background, Danish life continues with pedestrians and street sellers walking along the snowy sidewalk.

 At the painting’s emotional core is the bereaved widow.
 She wears dark mourning attire which contrasts against her milk-white skin.
 Deep shadows encircle her eyes, implying extensive crying and sleepless nights.
 A glimmer of moisture lines her eyes expressing her teary sadness.
 The widow’s eyes gaze, unfocused at the ground, as she is lost in her thoughts.
 A slight curve to the widow’s belly implies she is with child.
 Therefore, is the widow questioning how she will support her fatherless children?
 How will her life be without the financial and emotional support of her husband?